-The Court begins to observe that it is undisputed that in effect, applicant paid the total sum of \notin 7,608 to No Deposit Cars Malta Limited, \notin 508 of which were paid as fees due to Transport Malta.
+The Court observes that it is undisputed that in effect, applicant paid the total sum of €7,608 to No Deposit Cars Malta Limited, €508 of which were paid as fees due to Transport Malta.
 This payment is evidenced by the copies of the receipts exhibited collectively as Dok.
-TT2, duly recognised as such by the representative of the company in their testimony.
-It is also undisputed that the vehicle in respect of which the hire-purchase agreement was concluded and the bills of exchange were issued, was never delivered to applicant despite him having paid to the company a sum representing the import of at least ten bills of exchange.
-Moreover, the vehicle was not delivered to applicant notwithstanding the fact that from the evidence brought by applicant, it results that the Driver Tag was indeed issued in his favour by Transport Malta on the 11th August 2020, less than two months after the conclusion of the hire-purchase agreement and that .
+TT2, duly recognised as such by the representatives of the company in their testimony.
+It is also undisputed that the vehicle in respect of which the hire-purchase agreement was concluded and in respect of which bills of exchange were issued on the 25th June 2020, was never delivered to applicant despite him having paid to the company a sum representing at least ten of the said bills of exchange.
+From this perspective, it is already difficult to understand the company's assertion that applicant had failed to honour the agreement entered into on the 25th June 2020.